syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Context-Menu.md

  private void Diagram1_MouseClick(object sender, MouseEventArgs e)
         {
-            if(e.Button== MouseButtons.Right)
+            //condition to allow only on Right click if(e.Button== MouseButtons.Right)
             {
-                Node node = diagram1.Controller.GetNodeAtPoint(diagram1.Controller.MouseLocation);
+                //Used to get items on the mouse location Node node = diagram1.Controller.GetNodeAtPoint(diagram1.Controller.MouseLocation);
                 if (node != null)
                 {
                     if(node is ConnectorBase)
                     {
-                        contextMenuStrip1.Items[0].Enabled = false;
+                        //first subitem in context menu is shown contextMenuStrip1.Items[0].Enabled = false;
-                        contextMenuStrip1.Items[1].Enabled = true;
+                        //Second subitem in context menu is disabled contextMenuStrip1.Items[1].Enabled = true;
                     }
                     else